-Goleta Sanitary District produces higher quality secondary treated water and discharges it safely into the ocean.
-By adding a third stage of treatment, a portion of the secondary treated water is raised to a higher quality level and becomes recycled water.
+Goleta Sanitary District produces higher quality secondary-treated water and discharges it safely into the ocean.
+By adding a third stage of treatment, a portion of the secondary treated water is raised to a higher quality level (with the addition and removal of chemicals) and becomes recycled water.
 The water is then pumped by Goleta Water District to customers for use on large landscapes such as golf courses and schools.
 Reclaimed water is also used to flush toilets in some of the most recently constructed larger buildings in Goleta.

 Cooperative Project with Goleta Water District